-Brooke Diamond O’Brien is in her sixth season as the head women’s lacrosse coach at Washington and Lee.
-She has posted a 74-23 overall record and a 41-1 mark in league play in her first five seasons at the helm.
+Brooke Diamond O’Brien is in her 12th season as the head women’s lacrosse coach at Washington and Lee.

-O'Brien's first campaign resulted in one of the best seasons in program history.
-The Generals set a school record for wins in a season (17-3) and acheived the highest national ranking (5th) in the the history of the program.
+O'Brien's first campaign at W&L resulted in one of the best seasons in program history.
+The Generals set a then school record for wins in a season (17-3) and at the time, acheived the highest national ranking (5th) in the the history of the program.
 W&L went undefeated in conference play, claimed the conference tournament title and advanced to the second round of the NCAA Tournament.

 O'Brien came to W&L after serving as an assistant women's lacrosse coach at Amherst College and as a graduate assistant women's soccer coach at Smith College from 2005-07.

 At Amherst, O'Brien assisted in all aspects of the program and helped lead the Lord Jeffs to a No. 6 ranking and the NCAA Quarterfinals in 2006.
 At Smith, O'Brien was also involved in all aspects of the women's soccer program and helped lead the team to a 14-7-1 record and an ECAC New England Championship during the 2006 season.

 O'Brien graduated Magna Cum Laude from Amherst in 2003 with a bachelor of arts in psychology and law, jurisprudence and social thought.
 She earned a total of 12 letters as a member of the women's lacrosse, women's soccer and women's basketball teams and served as a captain for all three sports.